nats-io/nats-architecture-and-design/adr/ADR-51.md

   body
 ```

 In this case a new message will be placed in `$SCHED.trigger.update_orders` holding the supplied body unchanged.
 The original schedule message will remain and again produce a message the next hour.
+Additional headers added to the message will be sent to the target subject verbatim.
+If the original schedule message has a `Nats-TTL` header the schedule will be removed after that time.

 The generated message has a Message TTL of `5m`.